cosmos/ibc/spec/client/ics-006-solo-machine-client/README.md

 Not applicable.
 Alterations to the client verification algorithm will require a new client standard.

-## Example Implementation
+## Example Implementations

-None yet.
+- Implementation of ICS 06 in Go can be found in [ibc-go repository](https://github.com/cosmos/ibc-go).

 ## Other Implementations